Everything You Need to Know About RV Antifreeze

 This is especially true for cats, which can experience adverse effects if exposed to RV antifreeze in small quantities.
 Dogs are less sensitive but can still suffer negative effects if large quantities are consumed.

-Fortunately, you should be using antifreeze when prepping your RV for winter storage and not handling it again until it’s time to de-winterize it.
+Fortunately, you should use antifreeze when prepping your RV for winter storage and not handle it again until it’s time to de-winterize it.
 So keep your pets in the house during these processes, and you’ll be fine.

 If your animals accidentally consume RV antifreeze, please seek immediate veterinary attention.